Thank you, Scott Shannon, and thanks to all of you for being with us.

 There was no evidence warranting such.

-Uh meanwhile, 33,000 subpoenaed emails were deleted with bleach bit.
+Meanwhile, 33,000 subpoenaed emails were deleted with bleach bit.

-We had devices destroyed with hammers, sim cards removed, uh, and and then you can add to that the dirty Russian disinformation dossier, which became the foundational, you know, piece.
+And then you can add to that the dirty Russian disinformation dossier, which became the foundational piece.

-That leads to 2020 in that presidential election, pre-bunking the very real Hunter Biden laptop story by you know the FBI even paying Twitter three and a half million dollars and telling all these big tech companies they meet me weekly met with that uh there might be misinformation uh campaigns uh against your tech company and it might be about Joe and Hunter Biden.
+That leads to 2020 and that presidential election pre-bunking the very real Hunter Biden laptop story by the FBI even paying Twitter $3.5 million and telling all these big tech companies they meet weekly met with that there might be misinformation campaigns against your tech company.

-That that's a that's this double standard.
+That's this double standard.

-The Clinton campaign got a defensive brief and they wouldn't do that for Trump back in 2016.
+The Clinton campaign got a defensive brief, and they wouldn't do that for Trump back in 2016.

-So understand back in 2016, there was credible intelligence that comes to our intelligence community that said, hey, we think this whole Trump Russia stuff is a complete made-up story from the Clinton campaign.
+So understand, back in 2016, there was credible intelligence that comes to our intelligence community that said, hey, we think this whole Trump-Russia stuff is a complete made-up story from the Clinton campaign.

 Credible intelligence saying that.

-When Durham interviews one of those key agents who was on the crossfire hurricane case, he hands him that memo.
+When Durham interviews one of those key agents who was on the Crossfire Hurricane case, he hands him that memo.

 That could have changed things.